xVinnie/Ping-Remover-Master/README.md

 A new SP with a new algorithm to stop any form of ghosting/desync and achieve true 0 ping.

-Makes skills client-side.
+Makes skills client-side basically removing any sort of ping tax on your skills.

-Block Classes such as: Berserker, Lancer, Brawler come built-in with Block-Cancel (can be disabled on settings.js on config)
+Block Classes such as: Berserker, Lancer, Brawler come built-in with Block-Cancel when using skills (can be disabled on settings.js on config)

 [Information]